-As for R&D investment by businesses, the Australian and Chinese regions have seen by far the strongest growth on the whole, with the biggest growth occurring in Western and Victoria in the former, and Shandong, Jiangsu, Zhejing, and Tianjin in the latter.
+As for R&D investment by businesses, the Australian and Chinese regions have seen by far the strongest growth on the whole, with the biggest growth occurring in Western Australia and Victoria in the former, and Shandong, Jiangsu, Zhejing, and Tianjin in the latter.
 The other top 10 regions are Estonia, Singapore, Raleigh-Cary, and Alberta.
 Of the 117 regions, eight regions have seen a drop in business R&D investment, including Baltimore-Towson and Seattle-Tacoma-Bellevue in the US, Ontario and Manitoba in Canada, Kanagawa and Osaka in Japan, Bratislavsky in Slovak Republic, and Beijing in China.
-Västsverige and Stockholm in Sweden are the other two in the bottom 10 regions, showing a marginal increase.
+Västsverige and Stockholm in Sweden are the two other regions in the bottom 10 regions, with both only showing a marginal increase in investment.